Popularity breeds, in some circles, believability. What is a popular notion soon becomes the belief of the day.

 There are many popular concerns in the world today that define the conversation around what’s important — topics such as COVID-19, women’s rights, ‘black lives matter’, drug decriminalization, sexual misconduct, sexual orientation, climate change, the environment, indigenous rights, pipelines, and the charter of rights & freedoms tend to define some of the popular narrative in society in these times, and the priorities people turn their attention to.

 In a relative sense, not much attention is given to the people who define the economic agenda of society — the leaders of our organizations whose quality of leadership defines how people live their lives in the other pluralistic society that engulfs them.
 Their daily environment is shaped by how they are treated; how they are motivated and how they are engaged in fulfilling the strategic agenda of their organization.

 And when attention is paid to the topic of leadership it is typically dealt from an academic and theoretical perspective.
 Studies discovering relationships between leadership behaviours and employee performance are discussed and conclusions reached on the skills people should possess if they want to aspire to be an amazing leader.

-The practice of leadership, is in my view, every bit as important as #TheWall.
+This is unfortunate.
+The practice of leadership is every bit as important as any other social narrative.
 People spend most of their life in a working context with a boss they coexist with.

-And it is the boss’s skills, capabilities and attitudes that impact the lives of individuals in a relevant way much more than any movement could.
+And it is the boss’s skills, capabilities and attitudes that can impact the lives of individuals much more than any movement could.

-But not the same old leadership taught by people with proud academic pedigrees and theoretical expertise; rather the new style leadership that has grown up in the trenches where real people work and profound performance is achieved.
-Practical leadership experience grown from knowing what it takes to ignite the passion and emotion in people to achieve the organization’s goals and objectives.
+It’s a practical leadership approach grown from knowing what it takes to ignite the passion and emotion in people to achieve the organization’s goals and objectives.

 It’s a fashionable notion because it relates to the fundamental human needs of people to feel they have a compelling purpose and that they are needed and cared for.